Dudeicle/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    .map will by default return an array and so when writing .map there is no need to define a new empty array.
+While forEach does not return an array it applies a function to the the element.

 2. Explain the difference between a callback and a higher order function.

+    A callback is a usually small and concise function that can be called on later to do a specific job within a hight order function.
+A higher order function is similar to a normal function in most ways except it will take a callback as one of it's peramiters and use the function contained with that callback.

 3. What is closure?

+    Closure I think is the different scopes of variable access.
+For example child and parent functions, the child is scoped to the parent while the parent is within global scope.

 4. Describe the four rules of the 'this' keyword.

+    Global scope / Object's Method / Call or Apply Method / bind method

 5. Why do we need super() in an extended class?

+    Super does the job that call used to do but it also includes any special methods that the class is extending.
+So a child extending it's parents attributes would also get it's parents methods when Super is used.

 ### Task 1 - Project Set up